 Interested in volunteering?
 Muy, muy bien!
-On this page you’ll find information on the types volunteer trips available as well as answers to some frequently asked questions.
-All trips are currently focused on Proniño, a home for former street children between the ages of 8-20.
+On this page you’ll find information on the types of volunteer trips available as well as answers to some frequently asked questions.

 Little brings a smile to the children’s faces more than seeing a team pile out of a vehicle.
 (Well, piling out with bags of candy might make the smiles brighter.)
 Groups of five or more individuals can plan a trip at any time during the year.
 Or an individual can join one of our pre-planned trips.